slatedocs/slate/source/includes/reference/_quotes.md

 ### Response

-Same as [Create Quote](#quotes-create-quote), but without "id" field since temporary quote is not stored and cannot be used for creating transfer.
+Same as [Create](#quotes-create), but without "id" field since temporary quote is not stored and cannot be used for creating transfer.
 Temporary quote is not associated with any user, it is anonymous.